 3. What am I worth?
 What should my salary be?

 How long is a piece of string?
-It’s easy to get fixated on how much salary surveys say you should be earning, or the “to £xxxx” figures in tantalising job advertisements, or people bragging at work about leaving for an offer “too good to refuse” (well, no one’s going to brag about moving for “a bit more” are they?).
-Sometimes Prism are told “well I’m getting interviews for jobs paying up to £x” as if that somehow means they are worth £x.
+It’s easy to get fixated on how much salary surveys say you should be earning, or the “to £xxxx” figures in tantalising job advertisements, or people bragging at work about leaving for an offer “too good to refuse” (well, no one’s going to brag about moving for “a bit more” or a lower salary are they?).
+Sometimes Prism are told “well I’m getting interviews for jobs paying £x” as if that somehow means they are worth £x.

 The reality is that, like other markets (the value of your house for example) you are worth what someone is prepared to offer you.
 No more and no less.
 In practice in our experience employers are often willing to increase a salary by 8-12% but rarely much more.
 Apart from the obvious cost consideration they want a candidate to say “yes” for reasons other than being dangled a huge salary rise.